acrolinx/acrolinx-coding-guidance/topics/test-sidebar.md

 #### Remote File Execution Check

 This is an important test to make sure that integration isn't allowing any unexpected executable to run under its privileges.
-After click, if you observe new native processes (notepad, TextEdit, shell) in process monitor then it's the time to revisit `acrolinxPlugin.openWindow` implementation.
+After click, if you observe new native processes (notepad, TextEdit, shell) in the process monitor then it's the time to revisit the `acrolinxPlugin.openWindow` implementation.

 ### Dangerous Acceptance Tests